- 1 What is Gestational Surrogacy?

 When a woman becomes pregnant for someone else, using their sperm and eggs, she is considered a gestational surrogate.
 The process is technically called gestational surrogacy.
 Almost all gestational surrogacy occurs as part of an infertility treatment process.

 In gestational surrogacy, the surrogate carries the baby for the intended parents.
 Using in vitro fertilization (IVF), fertility clinics transfer an embryo to the surrogate’s uterus.
 In a traditional gestational surrogacy situation, the intended parents contribute the sperm and the eggs.
 The surrogate becomes pregnant and carries the baby to term.
-However, the baby’s DNA comes from the intended parents in a traditional surrogacy, not the surrogate.
+However, the baby’s DNA comes from the intended parents, not the surrogate.

 Gestational surrogacy allows couples who cannot become pregnant to have a baby, either due to multiple failed fertility treatments, or for many other reasons.
-However, gestational surrogacy isn’t common.
+However, it isn’t common.
 Less than 1% of IVF treatments involve the use of a surrogate mother.
-Gestational surrogacy comes with a number of pros and cons, and isn’t right for all intended parents.
+It comes with a number of pros and cons, and isn’t right for all intended parents.
 For some, however, gestational surrogacy creates a pathway to pregnancy when there are no other options.

 Is Gestational Surrogacy Right For You?

 Who benefits the most from gestational surrogacy?
 People choose surrogates for any number of reasons.
-In the case of infertility, certain intended parents benefit from considering surrogacy as it may be their only chance to have a newborn baby, outside of adoption.
+In the case of infertility, certain intended parents benefit as it may be their only chance to have a newborn baby, outside of adoption.

 Surrogacy may be right for you if you or your partner fit one of the following scenarios.